 - May 17 – PTA Interviews; A mandatory 2-part interview process will be conducted.
 All applicants will receive notification by email of their eligibility for interview.
 Details regarding times and locations will be provided in the correspondence.

 Pre- PTA Component, 1 Year: The number of semesters required to complete the pre-PTA component depends upon several factors including the need for remedial coursework and the number of credit hours taken per semester.

 Clinical Component, 13 Months: The clinical component of the PTA program is only offered in a full-time format.
-The program begins in July and ends the following August.
+Matriculation for the PTA Program begins with the C session of Summer and concludes in the following year after the Summer A session.
 Students must be available for class every weekday from 8:00 a.m. to 4:30 p.m. with occasional evening and weekend hours additionally required.